 In comparison, closed source DAM’s source code is not shared and access to the system is restricted only to those who are given permission to use it.

 It could be a proprietary system which you’ll need to “buy” to enjoy its features or “build” in-house for your digital asset needs.

 Is open source the same as Headless Digital Asset Management?

 No, these are two completely different concepts.
 Though both allow for integrations, open source refers to software (Headless or not) in which the source code is made publicly available.
-Headless software could be closed source but how it works is that you get API-access, working without a graphical user interface.Return to the Table of Contents
+Headless DAM and Headless software could be closed source but how it works is that you get API-access, working without a graphical user interface.Return to the Table of Contents